Parents must rebook clubs every half term. This is to ensure the contact and medical information you provide for your child is up to date. Thank you!

 - Each club will use a specific toilet

-- Collection: please make sure you maintain a safe social distance from other families at collection times
+- Collection: please make sure you maintain a safe social distance from other families at collection times.
+Face coverings should be worn on school grounds.

 - Please do not instruct your child to attend an after school club without booking